ksanchez07/Photon_Team_1/README.md

 Step 2: Enter the desired ip address so the server can start

-Step 3: Enter name and equipment on the desired color
+Step 3: Enter player ID and hardware ID on the desired color by inputting and pressing Enter

-Step 4: press submit player
+Step 4: Press F5 to initialize game

-Step 5: View additions in terminal

-Look at line 211 in playerentry.py and line 51 in coundownscreen.py for reference on how to use transmission function